TL;DR: Since the Epic Games v. Apple ruling, when executed properly, iOS External Payments are increasing net revenue with little conversion impact.

 For many app-first teams, uncertainty about scope is the biggest blocker.
 The perceived impact feels larger than the reality.

-Here’s how the teams we speak to already using External Payment flows describe the change.
+Here’s how the teams we speak to already using App2Web (External Payments) flows describe it.

 What changes